Nicolas82/apsio-transactions/README.md

 })
 ```

-Now you are able to POST it to Waves API or store for future purpose or you can add another signature from other party:
+Now you are able to POST it to APSIO API or store for future purpose or you can add another signature from other party:
 ```js
 const otherPartySeed = 'other party seed phrase' const transferSignedWithTwoParties = transfer(signedTranserTx, seed)